-Step 9: You will have noticed that computing the optimal MPC input using the migp program requires quite some computation time, especially for large N_p and N_c .
+Step 10: You will have noticed that computing the optimal MPC input using the mpt_solveMILP function requires quite some computation time, especially for large N_p and N_c .
 If this time is larger than the sampling time T_c of the controller (in our case $T_c = T = 0.2$ s), then the (basic) on-line MPC optimization approach is not feasible.
-One of the possible solutions is then to use the explicit MPC approach in which for each possible current state x(k) the optimal MPC input $u^(k)$ is computed off-line and stored in a look-up table (cf. page 104 of the lecture notes and the references [19, 20, 23, 24, 32] of the lecture notes).
+One of the possible solutions is then to use the explicit MPC approach in which for each possible current state x(k) the optimal MPC input $u^(k)$ is computed off-line using multi-parametric mixed-integer linear programming, and stored in a look-up table (cf. page 104 of the lecture notes and the references [19, 20, 23, 24, 32] of the lecture notes).

-Apply the explicit MPC approach to the ACC example and repeat Steps 6-8 but now with explicit MPC instead of implicit MPC.
-In order to compute the explicit MPC solution you could use the Multi-Parametric Toolbox, which can be downloaded from http://control.ee.ethz.ch/~mpt/
+Now you should apply the explicit MPC approach to the ACC example and repeat Steps 6-8 but now with explicit MPC instead of implicit MPC.
+In order to compute the explicit MPC solution you can use the mpt_mpmilp function of the Multi-Parametric Toolbox.